ucan-wg/spec/README.md

 #### Resource Pointer

-A resource pointer MUST be provided in [URI](https://datatracker.ietf.org/doc/html/rfc3986) format.
+A resource described the noun of a capability.
+The resource pointer MUST be provided in [URI](https://datatracker.ietf.org/doc/html/rfc3986) format.
 Arbitrary and custom URIs MAY be used, provided that the intended recipient is able to decode the URI.
 The URI merely a unique identifier to describe the pointer to -- and within -- a resource.

 The same resource MAY be validly addressed several forms.
 For instance a database may be addressed at the level of direct memory with `file`, via `sqldb` to gain access to SQL semantics, `http` to use web addressing, and `dnslink` to use Merkle DAGs inside DNS `TXT` records.